-Interior Design Masters is back!
-Discover everything you need to know about the new series with our handy TV guide
+Interior Design Masters will return to our screens in 2024!
+Discover everything you need to know about the 2023 series with our handy TV guide.

 If you're a creative person who loves to watch home renovation shows, then you're guaranteed to enjoy Interior Design Masters – it's the perfect mix of crafting, DIY and interior design.
 And, of course, it's a competition with a prestigious prize in store for the winner.

 Each week the contestants are asked to make over a new venue and past series have included restaurant makeovers, shop interiors and even beach hut redesigns.
 For some challenges, the contestants are split off into small teams and for others they must work separately.

 It's often a real test of their team working and communication skills, which are essential for anyone who wants to be a professional interior designer.
 It's a competitive show, but often the best designs are the result of a successful collaboration between the contestants.